Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 </adapters_conf>
 ```

+### Notes

+You've seen how to push Objects instead of Strings from a Lightstreamer server to a Flex client.
+You can exploit this technique to push complex data structures, but obviously, doing so you'll lose some of the optimizations offered by Lightstreamer protocol.
+For example, the merging algorithm (of the MERGE mode) is applied to the entire bean instead of being applied to each single field, so that every time a property within the bean changes, the entire bean is pushed to the client, not only the changed value.
+As with anything regarding engineering you'll have to choose the trade-off that optimizes properly for your application.

 ## Install
-* Download and install Lightstreamer Server (The Lightstreamer Server comes with a free non-expiring demo license for 20 connected users).
+* (Download)(http://www.lightstreamer.com/download) and install Lightstreamer Server Presto or Vivace (make sure you use Presto or Vivace edition otherwise the Flex client library used in this tutorial may not be available.
+The Lightstreamer Server comes with a free non-expiring demo license for 20 connected users).
-* Get `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java/releases) and unzip it.
-* Copy the just unzipped `AMFHelloWorld` folder into the `adapters` folder of your Lightstreamer Server installation.
+* Get `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java/releases), unzip it and copy the just unzipped `AMFHelloWorld` folder into the `adapters` folder of your Lightstreamer Server installation.
 * Download [BlazeDS](http://sourceforge.net/adobe/blazeds/wiki/Home/) binary distribution, extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under `WEB-INF/lib/`) and copy them into the `AMFHelloWOrld/lib` folder.
 * Launch Lightstreamer Server.
 * Launch a client like the ["Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).